Jamal Gonzaga

-Jamal Ourhris Gonzaga (born 27 October 2004) is a Dutch professional footballer who plays for Jong PSV in the Eerste Divisie.
+Jamal Ourhris Gonzaga (born 27 October 2004) is a Dutch professional footballer who plays for French Championnat National 3 side Auxerre B.

-Career
+Club career

 Feyenoord

 Gonzago trained with Feyenoord before signing for PSV Eindhoven in 2019 and was the centre of a dispute between the two clubs.
 He was one of twelve youth players in three years to make the move between the two clubs.

 PSV

 He signed a professional contract with PSV in 2020 keeping him with Eindhoven until 2023.
-He made his senior debut on 19 May, 2023 appearing as a substitute as Jong PSV drew 1-1 with FC Eindhoven in the Eerste Divisie.
+He made his senior debut on 19 May 2023 appearing as a substitute as Jong PSV drew 1–1 with FC Eindhoven in the Eerste Divisie.

 International career

 Gonzaga has represented the Dutch U16 national football team.